noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - recipient (see web3 docs)
   - is responsible for calling the smart contract fn created by the sender, providing the senders signature
   - since the recipient is calling the fn, they are responsible for paying the transaction fees
+- considerations:
+  - time to keep the payment channel live
+    - for shortlived transactions, e.g. paying for something each minute, it may be shorter
+    - for longer term payment channels, e.g. paying an employee, the channel may be kept open for years or months